52 Rare & Scarce Moth species recorded at Rough Bank

 Scarce Species (Na)

 4 species rated "Nationally Scarce A" (also known as "Nationally Notable a", abbreviated to "Na") to occur in from 16 to 30 10Km O.S. map grid squares in the UK.

 and with only a slight pale mark on the dark forewing.

-The larvae of this species mine the leaves of Bird's-foot Trefoil (Lotus corniculatus) and the adults have been recorded in early & mid May.
+The larvae of this species mine the leaves of Bird's-foot Trefoil (Lotus corniculatus) and the adults have been recorded from the end of April to mid May.